zhenhuan-yang/zhenhuan-yang.github.io/_posts/2020-11-15-jekyll-learning-notes.md

 Yes, if you are satisfied with the jemdoc site, then you can close this post right away (save you huge time I guarantee!).
 Yet I wanted to make my website a little bit fancier.
 Let me cut to the chase, after going to hell and back, I found my treasure - Jekyll.

 Just like jemdoc, [Jekyll](https://jekyllrb.com/) is also a static site generator.
-It has the following pro
+It has the following pros

 * Blog-aware
 * Free hosting with GitHub Pages
 * Good community with rich choice of theme templates

-Nonetheless, it has the following con
+Nonetheless, it has the following cons

 * It is heavy in coding and I know nothing about it!